Vandivier/github-email-scraper-node/README.md

       3. `--drop-key=/myregex/` will cause certain keys not to be written as rows. useful to skip things if you are caching things that aren't really observations, like a page of results.
    5. [merge.js] multiple csvs
       1. `write-csv` has --merge option instead of merge.js
+      2. `unwrite-csv` takes csv and creates cache-like json file called `unwrite-${n}.json` by default, but also takes arbitrary name arg.
-      2. without --merge then write-csv makes multiple output for multiple input
+      3. without --merge then write-csv makes multiple output for multiple input
-      3. use as a cli tool like `merge email csv1 csv2 csv3`
+      4. use as a cli tool like `merge email csv1 csv2 csv3`
-      4. Takes all 3 csvs and makes a row with first variable (eg email) as unique column name
+      5. Takes all 3 csvs and makes a row with first variable (eg email) as unique column name
-      5. leftmost csv takes precedence in the case of unique key collision.
+      6. leftmost csv takes precedence in the case of unique key collision.
          1. default is when a collision happens to merge records; so john@abc.com from csv1 and csv2 gets merged with columns from both csv
          2. `--drop-dup` means john@abc.com from csv1 is included and duplicates are simply dropped from other spreadsheets
          3. `--uniquify-dup` means john@abc.com from csv1 is included and john@abc.com from csv2 becomes john@abc.com-csv2
          4. conflicting options take alphabetical precedence
-      6. output has a superset of columns from any spreadsheet
+      7. output has a superset of columns from any spreadsheet

 5. it would be nice if cache file were updated with every scrape instead of at the end. that way we could stop early if we want and crash salvage